xaviripo/bachelor-thesis/thesis/contents/1-preliminaries/3-curry-howard.md

 This is exactly what a function does: given an element of $A$, we obtain an element of $B$.

 And from that, we build the negation.
-Although we must beware of *reductio ad absurdum* in type theory for reasons we will later see, this construction comes from the idea that something is false whenever it implies a contradiction.
+Although we must beware of *reductio ad absurdum* in type theory, because in general it does not work, this construction comes from the idea that something is false whenever it implies a contradiction.
 In this case, if we have a function $A \rightarrow \zero$, then $A$ cannot be inhabited, as there is no point in \zero{} to take the points of $A$.

 Nonetheless, it is often more comfortable for humans to describe proofs in the classical style, exposing a chain of arguments.

-We have seen the key elements of propositional logic; we need to see construct quantifiers:
+We have seen the key elements of propositional logic; now we need to construct quantifiers:

 | First order logic                            | Type theory                            |
 |----------------------------------------------|---------------------------------------:|